Nooble12/CISC191-Architect1/README.md

 ## Module 1:
   In the game, a one-dimensional array stores a loot table of items that the player can roll to obtain items.
 ## Module 2:
   The shop uses a two-dimensional array to display various items for the player to purchase.
+The array holds the position and contents of the item in the store.
 ## Module 3:
   The game is displayed using JavaFX.
 Windows such as the shop and inventory are separate .fxml files.
 ## Module 4: